nishtwowhoo/sdoc-shipping-document-verifier/README.md

 - **AI integration** — `hitl.py` calls the **Google Gemini API** directly over REST (with retry/backoff) to generate a diagnosis, suggested fix, and follow-up answers for `NEEDS_REVIEW` cases.
 - **HITL workflow & database** — human resolutions are stored in **Supabase** (the `hitl_reviews` table, with a local JSON fallback) and applied as overrides on top of the base pipeline output; reverting deletes the override.
 - **Response generation** — `actions.py` builds deterministic amendment/follow-up drafts from pipeline facts and logs approved replies (Supabase `hitl_actions` or local file).
-- **Backend / API** — `webui.py` serves the dashboard and JSON endpoints locally or in Docker; `api/*.py` exposes the same functionality as cloud serverless functions.
+- **Backend / API & UI** — `webui.py` serves the dependency-free dashboard and JSON endpoints (switchable modern/classic themes), running as the main cloud web service on Render.
-- **UI** — `webui.py` renders a dependency-free dashboard with switchable modern/classic themes, the HITL AI card, and the response-engine card.

 ---